pion/website/content/blog/dtls-one-three.md

      E = Epoch
 ```

-> With an MTU of 1280 (the default for WebRTC), you could save **47 MB** on a **5 GB transfer!** That might not sound like a lot, but at scale, that will be massive savings.
+> With Pion's default MTU of 1200, you could save **50 MB** on a **5 GiB transfer!** That might not sound like a lot, but at scale, it will add up to massive savings.

 ### Connects Faster
 DTLS 1.3 connects faster for two reasons.

-**First, DTLS 1.3 has explicit ACKs.** During handshaking, if a datagram was lost in DTLS 1.2, both sides would wait and then retransmit on timeout.
-With DTLS 1.3,
+**First, DTLS 1.3 has explicit ACKs.** During the handshake, if a datagram was lost in DTLS 1.2, both sides would wait and then retransmit on timeout.
-each side now sends explicit `ACK` messages.
-This means it can detect and recover from a datagram loss immediately.
+With DTLS 1.3, each side can send explicit `ACK` messages.
+This allows selective or early retransmission after a datagram loss.

-**Second, DTLS 1.3 allows key sharing in the `ClientHello`.** This removes an entire round trip, the server no longer waits for the `ClientKeyExchange`!
+**Second, DTLS 1.3 allows a key share in the `ClientHello`.** This removes an entire round trip.
+The server no longer waits for the `ClientKeyExchange`!

 > This allows the handshake to be shrunk down to only **1 RTT** (from **2** in DTLS 1.2).

-Below are simplified versions of the handshakes, but note how the client only has to wait for one message for the server to send encrypted data (Application Data)
+Below are simplified versions of the handshakes.
+Note how the client only has to wait for one server flight to receive encrypted data (Application Data)
-in DTLS 1.3, versus waiting for two messages from the server to start.
+in DTLS 1.3, versus waiting for two server flights in DTLS 1.2.

 #### DTLS 1.2